 So I came up with the idea to visit the covered bridges in Blount county.
 We had never seen one before so we looked up directions and off we went.

 The first one we went to was Horton Mill bridge.
 I had found an article that said there was a parking area and from what it said we thought it was going to be on the opposite side than the way we were headed in so Jeff studied the map and we made our way to the backside of the bridge.
 Guess what???
 The parking area was actually on the side we were first on, so I had to drive across the bridge while Jeff closed his eyes.
 The plan was to not have to drive across being the age of the bridge and every thing.
 But…..plans change.
 We decided that the only way to get across was to just do it!!
 They didn’t have it blocked off so we assumed it was safe to drive across.
-Thankfully you couldn’t see out or side so you couldn’t really tell how high you were.
+Thankfully you couldn’t see outside so you couldn’t really tell how high you were.

 We made it to the other side, parked and then got out to take pictures.
-I would have really like to have gotten a picture of the bridge from the water level, but there wasn’t a place to get one so I did the best I could.
+I would have really liked to have gotten a picture of the bridge from the water level, but there wasn’t a place to get one so I did the best I could.

 We had to do a short hike so we made sure to watch the ground to be sure we didn’t see any snakes and to watch for roots that were all around.